Nevill Coghill

-Nevill Henry Kendal Aylmer Coghill FRSL (19 April 1899 – 6 November 1980) was an English literary scholar, known especially for his modern English version of Geoffrey Chaucer's Canterbury Tales.
+Nevill Henry Kendal Aylmer Coghill FRSL (19 April 1899 – 6 November 1980) was an Anglo-Irish literary scholar, known especially for his modern-English version of Geoffrey Chaucer's Canterbury Tales.
+He was an associate of the literary discussion group the "Inklings", which included J. R. R. Tolkien and C. S. Lewis.

-Life
+Early life and education

 His father was Sir Egerton Coghill, 5th Baronet and his younger brother the actor Ambrose Coghill.
+Nevill was named after his uncle, Nevill Coghill, who was awarded the Victoria Cross posthumously at the Battle of Isandlwana.

 Coghill was educated at Haileybury, and read History and English at Exeter College, Oxford.
-In 1924 he became a Fellow of the college, a position he held until 1957, and there is a small bust of him in the college chapel.
-He served with the Royal Field Artillery in the First World War from 1917 to 1919.
-In 1927 he married Elspeth Nora Harley, with whom he had a daughter; the marriage was dissolved in 1933.
+In 1924, he became a Fellow of the college, a position he held until 1957, and there is a small bust of him in the college chapel.
+He served with the Royal Field Artillery in the First World War from 1917 to 1919 and was commissioned as a second lieutenant in April 1918.
+In 1927, he married Elspeth Nora Harley, with whom he had a daughter; the marriage was dissolved in 1933.
 In 1948, he was made Professor of Rhetoric at Gresham College.
 He was Merton Professor of English Literature at the University of Oxford from 1957 to 1966.
-He died in November 1980.
+Coghill died in November 1980, aged 81.

+Later career

 His Chaucer and Langland translations were first made for BBC radio broadcasts.
-He was well known during his time as a theatrical producer and director in Oxford; he is noted particularly as the director of the Oxford University Dramatic Society 1949 production of The Tempest.
-He was an associate of the literary discussion group "The Inklings", which was attended by a number of notable Oxford Dons, including J. R. R. Tolkien and C. S. Lewis, as well as Oxford alumnus Owen Barfield.
+Coghill was well known during his time as a theatrical producer and director in Oxford; he is noted particularly as the director of the Oxford University Dramatic Society 1949 production of The Tempest.
+He was an associate of the literary discussion group the "Inklings", which was attended by a number of notable Oxford Dons, including J. R. R. Tolkien and C. S. Lewis, as well as Oxford alumnus Owen Barfield.

-In 1968, he collaborated with Martin Starkie to co-write the West-End and Broadway musical Canterbury Tales.
+In 1968, Coghill collaborated with Martin Starkie to co-write the West-End and Broadway musical Canterbury Tales.
 The musical was a great success internationally, receiving four Tony nominations.
-In 1973, the same team collaborated on a sequel The homeward Ride comprising more of Chaucer's Tale.
-To date, this has been premiered only in Australia.
+In 1973, the same team collaborated on a sequel, The Homeward Ride, comprising more of Chaucer's Tale.

-In a memoir, Reynolds Price writes:
+In a memoir, American academic Reynolds Price writes:

 Nevill himself was born in 1899, served in the First War, married, fathered a daughter, then separated from his wife and lived a quietly homosexual life thereafter.
 He later spoke to me of several romances with men, but he apparently never established a residence with any of them; and until his retirement from Oxford, he always lived in his college rooms.